top of page

 seawater in the pool,

-a space to let go,
+a room to let go,

-a space to recharge.
+a room to recharge.

 and realize

-Sometimes you lie in the massage room
+Sometimes you lie down in the massage room

 and your body begins to tell

-Healing here does not happen loudly.
+Healing does not happen loudly here.

 It happens

-Beauty — because God loves beauty.
+Beauty — because God loves beauty too.

 The jewel of Eden.